Updates, commentary, training and advice on immigration and asylum law

 Even then, some treatments are not chargeable.
 The guidance helpfully lists which treatments are exempt, including:

-• A&E services, “but not including services provided after the overseas visitor is accepted as an inpatient or at a follow-up outpatient appointment”
+• A&E services, though this “does not include those emergency services provided after the overseas visitor has been accepted as an inpatient (for example, once a patient has been formally transferred from the care of accident and emergency and admitted to a hospital) or at a follow-up outpatient appointment”

-• Diagnosis and treatment for specified infectious diseases, including TB, malaria and COVID-19
+• Diagnosis and treatment for specified infectious diseases listed in schedule 1 of the regulations

 • Diagnosis and treatment for sexually transmitted infections, most commonly HIV